DaanVandenBosch/phantasmal-world/psoserv/README.md

       # Name used for e.g. the logs.
 Should contain only alpha-numeric characters, minus (-) or
       # underscore (_).
       name: patch_proxy
-      # PC or BB, determines the message format encryption cipher used.
+      # PC or BB, determines the message format and encryption cipher used.
       version: PC
       # Local port the proxy will listen on.
       bindPort: 11000